 If you choose to skip this step, continue with the following step.

-- If this email was sent to external users, Barracuda Sentinel notifies them.
+- If this email was sent to external users, Impersonation Protection notifies them.
 Select the account from which you want to send the notifications.

 The following options are available, if you choose: